Multivariate Bayesian dynamic modeling for causal prediction: Data and Application Goals

-The main interests lie in whether an intervention is successful both at the individual store level and at the level of aggregates of stores.
-If an intervention is successful for specific kinds of stores, then the company can selectively implement the intervention where it will be effective.
-However, a key additional metric is knowing whether the intervention has increased sales overall in the treatment group or at least in a subset of the group, with follow-on metrics based on forecast implications for the full supermarket system were the intervention to be broadly rolled out.
-Thus, the key desiderata addressed in our summaries below are to (a) assess the causal effect of an intervention on individual treated stores; (b) assess the causal effect of an intervention across all treated stores; and (c) evaluate both of the above on a sequential basis.
+An intervention deemed successful for specific kinds of stores may drive follow-on decisions about broader use of the intervention.
+Thus, aims are to assess: (a) the causal effect of an intervention on individual treated stores; (b) the causal effect of an intervention across all treated stores; and (c) both of these on a sequential basis.